-Aminosalicylates are a group of medicines used to treat inflammatory bowel disease (inflammation of the gut).
+Aminosalicylates are a group of medicines used to treat inflammation of the gut (inflammatory bowel disease).
 They are mostly used to treat and prevent flare-ups of ulcerative colitis.There are quite a few available.
 The one that is best for you will depend upon where the inflammation is in your gut.
 The side-effects most commonly experienced are minor.
 But very rarely they can cause problems with your blood.
-You should tell your doctor immediately if you have any: unexplained bleeding, bruising, red or purple discolorations of the skin, sore throat, fever, or if you feel generally unwell during treatment.
+You should tell your doctor immediately if you have any unexplained bleeding, bruising, red or purple discolorations of the skin, sore throat, high temperature (fever), or if you feel generally unwell during treatment.

 What are aminosalicylates?